domfarolino/opengl-experiments/README.md

  - Following build instructions `cd glew-2.0.0 && make && sudo make install && make clean`

 **As the tutorial states in the "Context creation" page, ensure the GL/glew.h header appears before OpenGL headers or the library used for window creation (SDL)**

+# Working more closely with SDL

+Since SDL is pretty cool and very powerful I'm also following some tutorials and learning more about that library alongside OpenGL.
+Specifically I've been watching [these](https://www.youtube.com/playlist?list=PL1H1sBF1VAKXMz8kETLHRo1LwnvB08Q2J) tutorial videos so any "complex" SDL-specific code found in the examples in this repository that do not come from https://open.gl are either from that playlist or other tutorials.
+Regardless, SDL seems to have very good documentation so it shouldn't take long to figure out what something does.

+# Portability

+It would be nice to make the executables produced by the code in this repository portable, at least to some extent.
+I cannot figure out how to do this as every attempt I make toward statically linking the SDL2 stuff to my executable fails to run on macOS without SDL2 installed, giving me a nasty rpath error.
+This will need some further investigation.
+For now, let's just focus on development.